xialeiliu/RankIQA/README.md

 ### Ranking datasets

 Using an arbitrary set of images, we synthetically generate deformations of these images over a range of distortion intensities.
 In this paper, the reference images in [Waterloo](https://ece.uwaterloo.ca/~zduanmu/cvpr16_gmad/) and the validation set of the [Places2](http://places2.csail.mit.edu/) are used as reference images.
 The details of generated distortions can be found in [supplementary material](./pdf/Xialei_IQA_ICCV.pdf).
+The source code can be found in this [folder](./data/rank_tid2013).

 ### IQA datasets